drnasmith/synchweb-devel-env/README.md

 ## Web based Admin VM
 * There is also a simple web based admin tool under centos_ispyb_admin/
 * This is a flask tool that pulls code from https://github.com/drnasmith/flask_ispyb_admin
-* To run the admin VM; cd into centos_ispyb_admin and run vagrant up.
+* To run the admin VM; follow instructions in the roles/ispyb_admin/README.
-* Its playbook is stored within the centos_ispyb_admin folder
-* Once provisioned, source /home/vagrant/env/bin/activate, export FLASK_APP=app.py, then run: flask run --host 192.168.33.20
+* Once provisioned, vagrant ssh, source /home/vagrant/env/bin/activate, then run: flask run --host 192.168.33.10 (as an example - ip addresses may need to be changed based on your setup)